epfl-ada/ada-2022-project-hltw/docs/index.md

 ### Determine bag of starting articles for each highway

-With the filtered highways we determine “entry points”(start) - articles that are one link away from highway in user’s game path and “exit points”(end) - articles that user ends up on after using the highway.
+With the filtered highways we determine “entry points” (start) - articles that are one link away from highway in user’s game path and “exit points” (end) - articles that user ends up on after using the highway.

-We have a heavy tail distribution of value counts for times each path of different length is taken.

 # Common knowledge inferring processes and their connections